Prospective Students

 Graduate Students

-If you are interested in joining our group, you should follow the standard application procedure for graduate studies at UTIAS and indicate ‘Dynamic Systems’ as your primary research interest.
+If you are interested in joining our group at UofT as a PhD or an MASc student, you should follow the standard application procedure for graduate studies at UTIAS and indicate ‘Dynamic Systems’ as your primary research interest.
 Incoming graduate students are highly encouraged to apply for external fellowships through either NSERC, OGS, Vanier (PhD), the Vector Institute (MASc), or through the appropriate agencies in their home countries.

 Postdocs